 What else does M1 Finance offer?

 M1’s most popular service is its investment management.
-This is entirely free and allows you to create custom portfolios investing in ETFs and partial stock shares.
+This is free and allows you to create custom portfolios investing in ETFs and partial stock shares.
 M1 also offers a cash account called M1 Spend.
 You can read our full M1 Finance review here.